 Additional events and activities will be added to our events calendar throughout the year.

 A national theme, “Faith in the future” has been developed for the 200 years celebrations.
 The theme reflects the core purpose of Catholic education to form students in their faith, and to provide an education that enables our graduates to make a meaningful contribution to the world.
-The theme reflects our commitment to build on the great work of those who have come before us and to provide a Catholic education for future generations of students in a world that is rapidly changing and poses new challenges for Catholic school communities.
-Yet, we have faith that we can face these challenges and continue to build on, and our strengthen, our mission of Catholic education.
+The theme reflects our commitment to build on the great work of those who have come before us, and to provide a Catholic education for future generations of students in a world that is rapidly changing and poses new challenges for Catholic school communities.
+Yet, we have faith that we can face these challenges and continue to build on, and strengthen our mission of Catholic education.

 About the logo